Vacation Rentals in Whistler

 What are the best months for a last-minute getaway?

-The months with the lowest properties available in Whistler are, in order, August, March, and February with respective average availability figures of 26%, 31.33%, and 37.5%, based on data collected in 2020.
+The months with the lowest properties available in Whistler are, in order, February, January, and December with respective average availability figures of 3%, 10%, and 13%, based on the previous year.
+During this period, the availability is only 9%.
+It is therefore recommended to book early.